Heinicke leads late rally as Washington beats Colts 17-16

-Heinicke was picked off on the ensuing possession and the Colts needed two plays to convert the turnover into a 6-yard touchdown run by Nyheim Hines.
-Reich sent McLaughlin out for the extra point instead of going for 2.

-Heinicke eventually made the Colts pay for that decision, converting a fourth-and-1 from his 20-yard line by buying enough time to hook up with Curtis Samuel for a 12-yard gain.
-He hooked up with McLaurin four plays later and eventually scored.
+”Terry’s that dude.
+He’s got that dog in him,” Heinicke said. ”People want to fight for him.
+The guy is a treasure.
+We’re glad he’s on our team.”

+That certainly has been the case the past two weeks, when McLaurin and Heinicke appeared to be in perfect sync.
+On Sunday, they helped the Commanders (4-4) score twice in the final five minutes to overcome a nine-point deficit in Washington’s third straight win.

-Heinicke was 23 of 31 for 279 yards, one TD and one interception.
+Heinicke went 23 of 31 for 279 yards, one touchdown and one interception, converting a crucial fourth-and-1 from his 20-yard line on the final drive.

-Ehlinger finished 17 of 23 for 201 yards, and he also had six carries for 15 yards.
-He was sacked twice.
+McLaurin caught six passes for 113 yards in his first pro contest at Lucas Oil Stadium – the same venue where he attended games with his father and celebrated three high school state championships and two Big Ten titles.

+With nearly six dozen friends and family in attendance, McLaurin wrestled the ball away from 2019 NFL Defensive Player of the Year Stephon Gilmore on his big catch near the goal line.
+Heinicke scored on the next play.

 RINGING IT IN